Should You Still Go "All Out" When Facing a Weaker Opponent in Rec Play?

 By focusing on what your opponent can handle instead of what they can't, you can put yourself in a position to get extra reps in your own weaker areas.

-When every rally ends after the third or fifth shot, pickleball isn’t that much fun.
+When every rally ends after the third or fifth shot, rec play pickleball isn't that much fun.
 Even if you take every shot for your team during those rallies, you still severely limit the number of touches you get per game.

-When you hold back – meaning don’t go for speed-ups and "winners" – you can extend each point to seven, eight, or even double-digit shot rallies.
+When you hold back, meaning don't go for speed-ups and "winners," you can extend each point to seven, eight, or even double-digit shot rallies.

 Sure, take the winning shot if it's hit in a great spot for you to do so, but focus on hitting resets and keeping dink rallies going longer rather than pulling the trigger with that nasty backhand flick you just mastered.